 In real life, these things are not work for one person.
 We just put all functions here to show the idea in demo.
 And some functions in PPT are not implemented due to time limit.
 Below are all the functions we have implemented.

 The manager will see the button “ACCEPT” only after the client has made the request, and then the button disappears.
 The engineer will see “ACCEPT” only after the manager has accepted the request.
 The tool keeper can see “ACCEPT” only after the engineer has made a reservation for tools and the system has decided the value of the tools is high, in which situation a tool keeper is needed.
 The process flows like that, all information recorded.
-Therefor, the whole system is closely integrated as a whole.
+Therefore, the whole system is closely integrated as a whole.

 The threshold between high and low can be changed by manger.

 Up to now, the reservation has been made, and the tool center will send toolbox.
 The engineer can just go on site for work.
-Due to time limit, we don’t include the part of tool center in our demo.
+Due to time limit, we hasn’t included the part of tool center in our demo.
 The tool center should play a role in the process in real life.

+Though we let the engineer update the status of tools by himself/herself here, the tool center will check whether he/she has filled in the right status on receiving the toolbox.
+As a demo, we don’t enroll the role of tool center here.